conestack/node.ext.ldap/README.rst

 - auto-detection of rdn attribute.

-- interactive configuration showing life how many users/groups are found with the current config and how a selected user/group would look like
+- interactive configuration showing live how many users/groups are found with the current config and what a selected user/group would look like

 Changes